bokesan/MapExplorer/README.txt

 where Map Explorer misses a LOT on one of the offical maps, please send me an email with the name of the map and the squares.

-The support for smoke is preliminary, and does not work in the way the current rule version states.
-This will be fixed when the rules have settled.

 FEEDBACK
 ========